scipy-conference/scipy-conference/mailings/plotting_context_announcement.rst

 scientific plots to be judged by a panel.
 The winning entries will be announced and displayed at the conference.

-[John Hunter’s family] is graciously sponsoring cash prizes for the winners in the following amounts:
+John Hunter’s family is graciously sponsoring cash prizes for the contest winners in the following amounts:

 * 1st prize: $1000
 * 2nd prize: $750